katarinatomic/SimpleImageRetrieval/README.md

 Replace `<query-image-path>` with the path to your query image, and `<num-results>` with the number of similar images to retrieve.

+## Dataset

+If this repo is meant for you, you already have it :)

 ## Example

 Here's an example of how to use the Image Search Engine: